isomerpages/govtech-stp/_hong-kong/00a-atb-visitSG-Requirements.md

     <td style="font-size:16px;"><b>Check-in for designated ATB flight at departure airport</b></td>
     <td style="font-size:16px;"> When checking in for the designated flight at the departure airport, visitors must present to the airline staff:
     <ol style="margin-top:0px; list-style-type: disc;">
-         <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">a valid ATP approval letter (electronic or physical copy) for the specified period of entry into Singapore;</li>
+         <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">a valid ATP approval letter (electronic or physical copy) for the specified period of entry into Singapore</li>
-          <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">a valid visa (for visa-required visitors);</li>
+          <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">a valid visa (for visa-required visitors)</li>
       <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">a valid COVID-19 PCR test result certificate (electronic or physical copy) in English stating the following:
         <ol style="margin-top:0px; list-style-type: lower-roman;">
           <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Visitor’s name, date of birth, and passport number (as indicated in his/her passport)</li>
           <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">A negative COVID-19 PCR test result;</li>
-          <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Date and time when the COVID-19 PCR test was taken, which must be within 72 hours before the scheduled departure time of the designated flight from Hong Kong to Singapore; and</li>
+          <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Date and time when the COVID-19 PCR test was taken, which must be within 72 hours before the scheduled departure time of the designated ATB flight from Hong Kong to Singapore; and</li>
-          <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Name of the testing institution where the test was taken, which must be from the list of recognised <a href="https://www.coronavirus.gov.hk/pdf/List_of_recognised_laboratories_RTPCR.pdf">testing institutions</a> in Hong Kong</li>
+          <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Name of the testing institution where the test was taken, which must be from the list of recognised <a href="http://www.coronavirus.gov.hk/pdf/List_of_recognised_laboratories_RTPCR.pdf">testing institutions</a> in Hong Kong</li>
         </ol>
        </li>
-        <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;"> a mobile device with the TraceTogether app already downloaded and activated.</li>
+        <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;"> a mobile device with the TraceTogether app already downloaded and with their profiles registered on the app</li>
     </ol>
      <br/>
      <b>Visitors who do not have any of the above may be refused boarding by the airline. </b>